 Course Objectives

-The principle objective of this course is to introduce students and researchers to impact cratering as a fundamental geological process.
+The principle objective of this course is to introduce students and researchers to impact cratering as a fundamental geological process on Earth and throughout the Solar System.

 Course Description